Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 * Sign: "The number one hazard is YOU"
 * John: "Did that sign just say Owlcatraz"
 * Store Window: "Youth Place, it's just like your mates place.
 If your mate had won the lotto."
+* Marissa: "Got it, so seals sing techno."